hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server.html.markdown

 * `version` - (Optional) The version of PostgreSQL Flexible Server to use.
 Possible values are `11` and `12`.
 Required when `create_mode` is `Default`.
 Changing this forces a new PostgreSQL Flexible Server to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the PostgreSQL Flexible Server.

 ---

-A `identity` block supports the following:

-* `type` - (Required) The Type of Identity which should be used for this PostgreSQL Flexible Server.
-Possible value is only `SystemAssigned`.
-Changing this forces a new PostgreSQL Flexible Server to be created.

----